hzhou3ga/picmoa/readme.md

-For 2000 gene base vector see "ALL_enrichmoa_2000.lst" For disease-gene list as predicted by LeMeDISCO, see genelst/*.txt disease genes within the 2000 base vetor "ALL_enrichmoa_2000.lst" are in genelstwithinbase For Sankey input data:               see data/sankey_test.txt For all disease cluster assignments" see data/all_dis_kmean_sortname_allclass.tsv
+For 2000 gene base vector see "ALL_enrichmoa_2000.lst" For disease-gene list as predicted by LeMeDISCO, see genelst/*.txt disease genes within the 2000 base vetor "ALL_enrichmoa_2000.lst" are in genelstwithinbase

+Other data:
+For Sankey input data:               see data/sankey_test.txt For all disease cluster assignments" see data/all_dis_kmean_sortname_allclass.tsv For top 500 non-redundant disease pairs and their random pairs see data/all_top500pair.txt & data/all_top500pair_rand.txt

 Steps to reproduce all 3 levels of  clustering:
 Running: